 The duty mark was originally struck incuse as opposed to the other marks which are struck intaglio (in cameo form).
-The incuse mark is quite a rarity as it was only used between 1st December 1784 and 29th May, 1786 and good examples of this mark are sought after (far right mark in the illustration below from a table spoon of 1785.
+The incuse mark is quite a rarity as it was only used between 1st December 1784 and 29th May, 1786 and good examples of this mark are sought after - see far left mark in the illustration below from a table spoon of 1785.
 Examples of the more common (intaglio) duty mark are shown above.

 Variations of the duty mark can be found when levies were increased.
 In 1797, the duty to be paid was doubled and is represented on London silver by a clipped punch shape, other assay offices struck the duty mark twice (see illustration below) - this is known as a double duty mark.
 The tax on silver was further increased in 1804 and 1815.

 During the 20th and 21st centuries an optional fifth mark has been stamped by the assay offices to represent times of national celebration.
 These are as follows:-

 - 1934/5 Silver Jubilee of King George V and Queen Mary